 Over 75% of accepted MFC students receive admission scholarships.

 In-course awards are available throughout the duration of the program, and are awarded based on academic merit.
 No application is necessary for admissions scholarships or in-course awards.
-Students can apply for need-based OSOTF awards in the winter session of each academic year.
+Eligible students are automatically access for need-based funding in the fall session of each academic year, and can apply for need-based OSOTF awards in the winter session of each academic year.

 Prospective MFC candidates should investigate and pursue all possible sources of funding for their proposed program as departmental funding is not available as “primary support” for the MFC program.